ojsde/shariff/README.md

 ## Display numbers

-To display the numbers how often a page is shared in social media, you need to add the Shariff PHP Backend (<https://github.com/heiseonline/shariff-backend-php/releases>) to you OJS installation.
+To display the numbers how often a page is shared in social media, you need to add the Shariff PHP Backend (<https://github.com/heiseonline/shariff-backend-php/releases>) to your OJS installation.
 To set up the backend you need to have access to the code.
 Follow the steps:

 1. Download the Shariff PHP Backend release zip file and unzip it.
 2. Copy the folder to the top level of your installation, name it "shariff-backend" and make it writable.
 3. Change the domain in index.php to your domain.
-4. The installation registers the folder if is named "shariff-backend" and everything should be working.
+4. The installation registers the folder if it is named "shariff-backend" and everything should be working.

 ## Contact/Support